 Brett Costley, District 4 – Serving Vernonia

+Brett currently serves as the WOEC Board President.
 Brett was born and raised in Covington, Georgia and graduated with a BBE and MSEE from the Georgia Institute of Technology.
 He worked as an engineer for Compaq Computer Corporation in Houston, Texas where he met his wife, Penny.
 Brett and Penny moved to Oregon in 1997 where Brett worked for Intel Corporation in Hillsboro, Oregon for fifteen years.
-Shortly after moving to Vernonia in 1998, he became involved in community work including serving on the Vernonia City Council for almost ten years.
-He currently serves as board chair on the Vernonia School District board and is Vice President of the Vernonia Health Center.
+Shortly after moving to Vernonia in 1998, he became involved in community work including serving on the Vernonia City Council for almost ten years and the Vernonia School District board for five.
+He is currently a teacher in the Vernonia Middle School and Vernonia High School as well as President of the Vernonia Health Center.
 Brett and Penny are proud parents of two native Vernonians, Grace and Nicholas.

 Ray Taber, District 5 – Serving Buxton & Timber